ethman/slakh-generation/README.md

 ## License and Attribution

-If you use Slakh2100 or generate data using the same method we ask that you cite it using the following bibtex entry:
+If you use Slakh2100 or generate data using this method we ask that you cite it using the following bibtex entry:

 ```